sasasim/redux-boilerplate/README.md

 ### Files & folders
 1. Prefer predefined directory structure, which is flat, we don't want nested folders because it makes reasoning about imports much more difficult
 2. File name must be unique across the whole project, it's good practice to add suffix of file type eg. `counterSaga` and `counterReducer`
-3. Only classes or `React` Components (keep in mind that Containers are also `React` Components) should have the first letter of their filename in upper-case
+3. Only classes or `React` Components (keep in mind that Containers are also `React` Components) should have the first letter of their filename capitalized

 ### Imports
 ```javascript